Article

 As marketers, many of us have been in situations where we have needed to explain how writing content for our website’s Knowledge Center or updating the company Twitter account contributes to business growth.
 Since all of your tactics will connect to marketing strategies, and each of your marketing strategies relates to a business goal, you can leverage these connections to explain how each activity contributes to your organization’s broader objectives.

-Example: You may have measured how many website leads you need to get in order to close a certain amount of business.
+Example: You may have measured how many leads you to get in order to close a certain amount of business.
 Going further down this path, determine how much website traffic typically drives that many conversions.
 From there, assess how many new pieces of content (or content promotion campaigns) can drive that much traffic to your website.
 Now you have established a basic connection between your content marketing efforts and new business.

 Action Item #1: Use Benchmarks to Set Realistic Goals